-Clothes- Proper Physical Education attire required at all times.
+Clothes- Proper Physical Education attire required.
 If a student is not changed or does not have proper footwear, they will not be allowed to participate.

-In addition to their daily marks, all Secondary 1 student will be tested and evaluated in volleyball (serve), basketball (free-throw) and softball (throwing)
+In addition to their daily marks, all Secondary 2 students will be tested and evaluated in volleyball (bump/volley), basketball (lay-ups) and handball/tchoukball (throwing/shooting)